 Like I have this one friend who firmly thinks retailers that sell mattresses typically buy up store fronts to launder money.

 Though in any case, ice doesn’t exist.
-And I’m starting to think neither do we.
+And I’m starting to think, neither do we.

-I mean, what is ice?
-Frozen water.
-By which one could say, “but water is just gas.”
-Though nothing can be proven because nothing isn’t here.
+Except nothing can be proven because nothing isn’t here.
 And yet, I’m starting to feel like this nothingness may be far more than we can imagine.

 Except, it’s sad in way.
 Like everything I’m doing may be forgotten.